strayTrain/SimpleEventSubsystemPlugin/README.md

 # Simple Event Plugin

 **Simple Event Plugin** is a lightweight Unreal Engine plugin that provides a subsystem to send and listen for events.
-- Events are indentified by `Event` and categorized by `Domain` [gameplay tags](https://www.tomlooman.com/unreal-engine-gameplaytags-data-driven-design/).
+- Events are identified by `Event` and categorized by `Domain` [gameplay tags](https://www.tomlooman.com/unreal-engine-gameplaytags-data-driven-design/).
 - Events come with a payload that can be any UStruct you create in C++ or Blueprints (via [InstancedStruct](https://github.com/mattyman174/GenericItemization?tab=readme-ov-file#intro)).
 - Anything that has access to the GameInstance (e.g Widgets, Pawns, PlayerControllers) can listen for/send events.